Do you ever ask your friends “At what age did your baby…”? Discover several baby milestones you don’t always hear about!

-Flip through any baby book, and you’ll likely find infant development milestones down to the month or even week.
+Flip through any baby book, and you’ll likely find baby milestones down to the month or even week.

 These are the sorts of questions that pop up when you see another baby the same age doing something yours can’t yet.
 They’re the milestones you ask your mom friends about.
 You want to see when their kids started doing them, and whether you should encourage yours to do the same.

 As with all milestones, the key is to use them in a proactive way.
-Comparisons can get tricky, especially if you pressure your child to do something he’s not capable of just yet.
+Comparisons can get tricky, especially if you pressure your child to do something she’s not capable of just yet.

-Instead, use milestones as a way to introduce new skills without adding pressure, especially when he takes no interest to it.
+Instead, use milestones as a way to introduce new skills without adding pressure, especially when she takes no interest to it.
 Remember the mantra: All kids develop differently.

 That also means that milestones are guides.
-Even if 99% of kids do something by a certain age, it doesn’t mean yours will, or that anything is wrong because he isn’t doing it.
+Even if 99% of kids do something by a certain age, it doesn’t mean yours will, or that anything is wrong because she isn’t doing it.

-That said, I’ve listened to moms asking what age their kids reached infant development milestones and thought it’d be helpful to list a few here.
-Take a look at a few ages and stages below:
+That said, I’ve listened to moms asking what age their kids reached baby milestones and thought it’d be helpful to list a few here.
+Take a look at these common questions below:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Typically, you can switch to booster chairs around two-years-old.
-These can save you a ton of space because you attach it to one of your current dining chairs.
-Then at around age 3, your child can do away with the booster completely and sit (or kneel) on your regular chairs.
+Typically, you can switch to a booster chair around two-years-old.
+These can save you a ton of space because you can attach it to one of your current dining chairs.

 Another option is to use a child-sized table and chairs, especially for snacks.
 Many preschools use these to encourage independence, and you can do the same at home.
 Your child is free to get up as needed without having to strap in.

-Your baby has likely gone through several stages of bathing.
+Your baby has likely gone through several stages of bathtubs.
 First was the newborn bathtub, where you placed him on a hammock, careful to avoid wetting the umbilical cord.
-Then he used the same tub but this time was submerged in water.
+Then he used the same tub, but this time was submerged in water.

-As he got bigger, he began taking baths in toddler tubs, the kind you place within the regular tub, allowing him more space and the ability to sit up.
+As he got bigger, he began taking baths in toddler tubs, the kind you place inside the regular tub, allowing him more space and the ability to sit up.
 But now even that’s getting too small.
-When can your baby bathe in the regular tub?
+When can he bathe in the regular tub?

 One way to make bathing in the tub easier is to either use a bath mat to reduce slips, or to sit him in an empty plastic laundry hamper.
 The hamper is more contained, but has holes to allow the water to seep right through.

-Still, at some point, your baby should learn to feed himself with utensils, starting with a spoon.
-I recommend offering a pre-loaded spoon around 6-8 months (depending on when you started feeding your baby).
-Either hand the spoon to him or place it in front of him to grab.
+Still, at some point, your baby should learn to feed herself with utensils, starting with a spoon.
+I recommend offering a pre-loaded spoon around 6-8 months (depending on when you started feeding her).
+Either hand the spoon to her or place it in front of her to grab.

-You likely see babies eating bowls of Cheerios or a graham cracker and wonder when your baby can do the same.
+You likely see babies eating bowls of Cheerios or a graham cracker and wonder when yours can do the same.

 Many babies can begin eating finger foods around 7-9 months.
-Some parents worry that a lack of teeth won’t allow for good chewing, but rest assured that your baby’s gums are strong.
-If you’re concerned, stick to easy-to-chew food that dissolves easily in the mouth.
+Some parents worry that a lack of teeth won’t allow for good chewing, but rest assured that her gums are strong.
+If you’re concerned, stick to easy-to-chew food that dissolves in the mouth.

 Blankets aren’t safe for infants, especially if they move around a lot.
-That’s why it’s usually best to use blankets when your child has transitioned into a toddler bed.
+That’s why it’s best to reserve blankets for when your child has transitioned into a toddler bed.

-If you need to use a blanket, do so when you can monitor your baby, such as during naps.
+If you need to use a blanket before then, do so when you can keep an eye on him, like during naps.
 Otherwise, it’s best to keep him well-dressed and layered instead.
 Think onesie with a thick footed pajama and a sleep sack.